oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 These attacks borrow techniques from traditional phishing attacks, but instead of collecting passwords, attackers collect session transfer codes and other artefacts that allow them to setup a session and then use it to access a user's data.

 ## Defending Against Cross-Device Attacks
-This document provides guidance to implementers to defend against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks.
+This document provides guidance to implementers to defend against CDCP and CDSP attacks.
 This guidance includes:

 1. Practical mitigations for susceptible protocols ({{practical-mitigations}}).
 2. Protocol selection guidance to avoid using susceptible protocols ({{protocol-selection}}).